Eugene Marlow is an award-winning composer/arranger, producer, presenter, performer, author/journalist, and educator.

 Presenter

-Marlow is senior co-chair of the Milt Hinton Jazz Perspectives concert series at Baruch College (The City University of New York), now in its 20th year.
+Marlow was senior curator of the Milt Hinton Jazz Perspectives concert series at Baruch College (The City University of New York) from 2000-2018.
 An original member of the Hinton Committee when it was formed in 1992, Marlow was appointed co-chair in 2000.
 He immediately expanded the series from one concert to four events a year—in October, December, February (to coincide with Black History Month), and April (to coincide with Jazz Appreciation Month).
-This latter event usually spotlights a jazz journalist who provides a multimedia presentation on some aspect of jazz, either past or present.

 Dr. Marlow is also formerly Director, Media Relations, for the New York Composers Circle.
 Formerly also the organization’s treasurer, Marlow helps produce NYCC’s four-concert season as a member of the group’s Steering Committee.